Glossary of Soap Making Terms

 Gel Stage

-Once soap has been mixed to trace and has been poured into the mold it will begin to heat up.
+Once soap has been mixed to trace and has been poured into the mould it will begin to heat up.
 If the soap is properly wrapped and allowed to heat up enough, it will undergo a change.
-It will become translucent and take on the look of vaseline.
-Most soapmakers want their soaps to gel but some prefer soap that hasn't.
+It will become translucent and take on the look of Vaseline.
+Most soap makers want their soaps to gel but some prefer soap that hasn't.
 Either way is fine.

 A thick, sticky, clear substance created during the process of saponification.
-Handmade cold process and hot process soaps retain the glycerin whereas commercial soaps often remove it.
-Glycerin is a natural emollient and humectant.
+Handmade cold process and hot process soaps retain the glycerine whereas commercial soaps often remove it.
+Glycerine is a natural emollient and humectant.

-Transparent soaps made in a similar manner to hot process soaps that also contain extra glycerin, alcohol and sugar.
+Transparent soaps made in a similar manner to hot process soaps that also contain extra glycerine, alcohol and sugar.

 Top of Page